 Noise and vibration are significant issues affecting many aspects of society in both the environment and the workplace.
 The life-changing effects range from general annoyance and sleep disturbances to life-changing physical effects such as noise-induced hearing loss or hand-arm vibration syndrome (HAVS) caused by prolonged exposures working in hazardous conditions.

-Element’s team of experts are members of the Institute of Acoustics (IOA) and the British Occupational Hygiene Society (BOHS).
-We can provide specialist testing, assessment, and modeling services in all areas of environmental and workplace acoustics with cutting edge equipment and technology.
+Element’s team of sound testing experts are members of the Institute of Acoustics (IOA) and the British Occupational Hygiene Society (BOHS).
+We can provide specialist noise testing, assessment, and modeling services in all areas of environmental and workplace acoustics with cutting edge equipment and technology.
 These include:

-Element’s environmental noise assessment services utilize state-of-the-art noise modeling software, which considers meteorological conditions, local terrain, and other outside impacts in residential and industrial projects, providing highly accurate results.
+Element’s environmental noise testing services utilize state-of-the-art noise modeling software, which considers meteorological conditions, local terrain, and other outside impacts in residential and industrial projects, providing highly accurate results.

 - Environmental noise and vibration assessments to support the planning process